patriciasegantine/patriciasegantine-portfolio/README.md

 ## Development Note:

-## Frontend Development

 Please be aware that this project is still under active development.
 While we strive to deliver a complete and feature-rich experience, some functionalities may not be fully operational or meet expectations at this time.

-## Backend Implementation

-Please be aware that, as of now, there are no backend implementations in place.
-However, I have plans to develop backend functionalities in the near future.

-While my current focus remains on the frontend and core features, I am fully committed to expanding my project to include robust backend components.
-Stay tuned for updates as I work towards a more comprehensive solution.

 I greatly appreciate your patience and support.